nlpquan/Task_Management/README.md

 ## 6. Using Postman to Test API
 - Without authentication, it will show the error `unauthorized`
 - Using the username and the encrypted password for Authorization tab, type Basic Oauth, enter your username and password created on `localhost:8080`, keep the application running
+- You can now be authorized for testing the API, as well as error handling that used JPA for storing tasks data
+## Assumption: Deploy to Docker
+- Unfortunately, the last step was broken and the deployment was unsuccessful
+- Potentially from the Spring Security, since the Spring Boot version is 2.7.1, the WebConfigurationAdapter is deprecated